Dunks1980/bay.js/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/dunks1980/bay.js/badge.svg?targetFile=package.json)](https://snyk.io/test/github/dunks1980/bay.js?targetFile=package.json) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://raw.githubusercontent.com/Dunks1980/bay.js/main/LICENSE)
 <br />

 An easy to use, lightweight library for web-components.
 It doesn't need a build step but can be included in a build step if you want to.
 It's a great way to create reusable components for your projects.
-It's available as a NPM package and doesn't use any dependencies and is 4kb minified + gzipped.
-It also doesn't use eval or new Function so can be used in strict CSP polices without a build step.
+It's available as a NPM package and doesn't use any dependencies and also doesn't use eval or new Function so can be used in strict CSP polices without a build step.
 For documentation and demos go to [Bayjs.org](https://bayjs.org/examples/index.html).
 <br />
 <br />